Elements-Agency/benjaminjyoung/content/artwork/mistakes/index.md

 tag: A mugshot featuring the subtle expression of pain and mistakes.
 ---

-I painted this for a group exhibit at Second April.
-More information coming soon.
+I painted this for a group exhibit at Second April, themed as celebrity mugshots.
+The subject is that of Jerry Lee Lewis, however I poured my own emotions in to his facial expression on how one would feel in the situation.

 <!--more-->